Why the Assange Plea Erodes Rule of Law

 During the Plea Hearing, Assange took a unique stance.
 Unlike a typical guilty plea, he did not accept responsibility for his crimes.
 This non-standard approach, standing before Judge Manglona, was a clear rejection of the usual legal process and requirement that he accept responsibility:

-I believe the first amendment and the espionage act are in contradiction with each other but I accept that it would difficult to win such a case given all the circumstances.
+I believe the first amendment and the espionage act are in contradiction with each other but I accept that it would be difficult to win such a case given all the circumstances.

 In addition he said: